Working with Fonts

 Font size is given in pixels (px).

 Some designers are used to working in "points" and "dpi".
 This is a legacy of print design.
-Traditionally, points traditionally equalled about one inch.
-But your film might be seen on anything from a mobile phone to an IMAX screen, and there's no way to know how many inches that will be.
+Traditionally, points equaled about one inch.
+But your film might be seen on anything from a mobile phone to an IMAX screen, so dpi isn't a relevant measure in this context.

 If an explicit italic variant isn't available, the engine will switch over to oblique, which is the regular font slanted 14 degrees.